MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

 # Use your prompt in Copilot Studio

 Use prompt in Copilot Studio to natural language actions as copilot extensions.
 These actions use the generative AI models from AI Builder and natural language understanding to address specific scenarios for your copilots.
-This means you can extend the capabilities of your copilots by simply create natural language based prompt actions.
+This means you can extend the capabilities of your copilots by simply creating natural language based prompt actions.

 This article explains the two ways to extend copilots with prompt actions:

-- [Prompt action](#add-a-prompt-to-an-ai-plugin): Extend Microsoft Copilots with natural language based prompt actions.
+- [Prompt action](#add-a-prompt-to-an-ai-plugin): Extend Microsoft copilots with natural language based prompt actions.
 - [Topic node](#add-a-prompt-to-a-topic-node): You control how your custom copilot responds in a semi-scripted conversation.

 > [!IMPORTANT]
 > To use your prompt in a copilot, you need to create it from Copilot Studio.